 Accept only that much work you can complete without compromising quality.
 Taking more projects to earn more can cause burnout and hurt your reputation on the site.

 Be accessible and available even when you are away from the workstation.
-Install the Mobile Application so you can still stay in communication with your clients on the go.
+Install the Mobile Application so you can still communicate with your clients on the go.

 Always record your time to create accurate invoices if you are working on a fixed-fee project.
 This way, it will also help you precisely estimate how much time you will need in future jobs.

 Be realistic about what and when you can deliver.
-Do not over-promising to get a job and deliver what you promise.
+Refrain from over-promising to get a job and deliver what you promise.

 Regularly update your clients on your work progress.
 Manage expectations as you go.
 Tell them if the work is taking longer than expected.

 Keep all your communications and payments within the platform you are working like Upwork.com.
 It assures you of the best possible protection in the case of a dispute.